What is Adaptive Bitrate Streaming? Benefits and Protocols

 The video player determines the maximum bitrate file that’s compatible with the user's connection speed and subsequently requests segments at that particular bitrate.

-What is an adaptive high bitrate?
+What is an Adaptive High Bitrate?

 This prompts the adaptive streaming system to select a high-bitrate stream, resulting in a high-resolution video that‘s marked by enhanced detail and greater clarity.